Unveiling the Truth: Can Diabetics Enjoy Barbacoa?

 Portion Control: Keep it real with portion sizes, my friend.
 It’s all about balance – not going overboard on calories and carbs.
 A decent serving of the meat with some nutrient-packed sides is the key to a healthy, balanced meal.

-Healthy Barbacoa Recipe for People Managing Blood Sugar Levels
+Healthy Barbacoa Recipe for People Managing Their Levels

-Now that we’ve established that barbacoa can be a part of a diabetic-friendly diet, let’s whip up a healthier version of this delectable dish!
+Now that we’ve established that this dish fits a health-conscious diet, let’s whip up a healthier version of this delectable meal!

 Ingredients: